Blue Bird Vision: 2003–2007

 In 2003, the Vision made its debut for 2004 production (the Conventional remained solely on Navistar chassis, becoming the SBCV in 2005).
 Upon the introduction of the Vision, Blue Bird became the first American body manufacturer to design a cowled chassis for its bus bodies; previously, in-house chassis were reserved for transit-style school buses.

 As it would serve no other purpose beyond bus use, Blue Bird optimized the exterior of the Vision to maximize forward visibility; the hood was sharply angled from the base of the windshield, as were the front fenders.
 The 2003 Vision featured a 50° wheel cut, for improved maneuverability over previous Type C buses.
 The instrument panel featured large back-lit gauges and switches.
 The Blue Bird "Handy Bus" option package specified wheelchair lifts and flat-floor interiors.
 The Vision was available in standard (72") or high (77") headroom.

-From 2003 to 2005, the Vision came with the Caterpillar C7 engine as standard equipment, and in 2006, the Cummins ISB became an option.
+From 2003 to 2009, the Vision came with the Caterpillar C7 engine as standard equipment, and in 2008, the Cummins ISB6.7 became an option.